Joffre Lakes – Table of Contents

 From here, there are also routes to Mount Matier and Mount Tszil – both of which require mountaineering experience to climb.
 At the tip of the lake, you can find a spot to rest, eat and soak up the view of the enormous glacier and the surrounding mountains.
 Mount Cayoosh looks spectacular off in the distance to the northwest.

 There is a toilet at the Upper Lake, and camping is also permitted around the lake.
 Many people hike in with tents and sleeping bags to enjoy the scenery for a few days.
-As of 2014, a backcountry camping fee is in effect from June 1 to Sept 30, each you.
+As of 2019, a backcountry camping fee is in effect from June 1 to Sept 30, each year.
 You can get a backcountry camping permit here.
+Winter camping is allowed, but is discouraged due to avalanche risk.

 After you have had lunch and snapped your photos of the glacier, you simply need to double-back on the trail back to the trailhead, allowing gravity to do most of the hard work this time.